aantropov/sailor/README.md

 `ModelImporter`, `TextureImporter`, `MaterialImporter` and others are submodules with loading logic, also these instances handle the loaded assets and prevent them from being destructed.
 There is no basic class for importers, but all of them follows the general approach:
 - They have async loading method `Tasks::TaskPtr<bool> AssetImporter::LoadAsset(UID uid, AssetPtr& outAsset);`
-- They have instant loading method `bool AssetImporter::LoadModel_Immediate(UID uid, AssetPtr& outAsset);`
+- They have instant loading method `bool AssetImporter::LoadAsset_Immediate(UID uid, AssetPtr& outAsset);`
 - They contain `ObjectAllocator`, which handle all assets of the same type in one place.
 - They resolve loading promises and hot reload logic.